nickbauman/sharauprint/README.md

 ### Requirements

 For this you will need a Linux box.
 I used a Raspberry Pi.
-You will also need to install CUPS, Samba, Python, a supported driver for your printer under Linux.
+You will also need to install git, CUPS, Samba, Python, a supported driver for your printer under Linux.

 ### Installation